MilanVZinzuvadiya/Reinforcement-Learning/README.md

 Collection of Reinforcement Learning implementation in Python.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change.